Adrian Lucas

-Adrian Paul Lucas, b.
-1962 is an English organist, tutor and composer.
+Adrian Paul Lucas (born 1962) is an English organist, tutor and composer.

 He became organist and director of music at Worcester Cathedral in 1996 and artistic director of the Worcester Three Choirs Festival.
-Previously he had been assistant organist at Norwich Cathedral (1983–90) before becoming organist and master of the choristers at Portsmouth Cathedral (1990–96).
+Previously he had been assistant organist at Norwich Cathedral (1983–1990) before becoming organist and master of the choristers at Portsmouth Cathedral (1990–1996).

 Lucas was born in Essex in 1962, attended Southend High School for Boys and graduated from St John's College, Cambridge, where he was organ scholar from 1980 to 1983 under Dr George Guest.
 During this time he toured regularly with the chapel choir in France, the Netherlands, Germany, Belgium, Sweden, Greece, and Australia.
 He also recorded a number of discs whilst at St Johns, including repertoire by Allegri, Gibbons, and Titelouze.

 Whilst at Norwich, he taught piano and organ for the University of East Anglia and was a member of the music staff at both Norwich High School and Norwich School.
 He was musical director of the Wymondham Choir (a 50-strong freelance choir of men and boys) with whom he toured, performing in multiple English cathedrals as well as a concert tour in and around Koblenz in Germany.
 He also co-presented the radio programme Norfolk Arts for the local radio station BBC Radio Norfolk.

 During his time at Portsmouth, he was responsible for the building of the new Nicholson & Co (Worcester) Ltd organ (1994), as well as directing the cathedral choir in the drumhead service to commemorate the 50th anniversary of D-Day.
 During this time, he also conducted the choir for multiple broadcasts on both TV and radio and recorded their first ever CD with Priory Records.